 “If you're going to have a job and have kids, you don't get to ride your motorcycle as much, that's the rule,” John says.
 “A lot of people would trade their motorcycles in and give up their bikes, but that's not the life I wanted.”

 His restaurant employer T.G.I.
 Friday's sent John and his flair bartending skills to a competition in Orlando, Florida.
-That's where he learned about MMI, which he would attend shortly after.
+That's where he learned about a vocational school called MMI, which he would attend shortly after.

 When John enrolled at MMI, he had zero technician experience.
 As a student, he got a job at a Harley-Davidson in Orlando, working in general merchandise.

 When he graduated and moved back to Columbus in 2012, he picked up work right away at the Chattahoochee Harley-Davidson, where he had bought his Sportser.
 John says he loves the Harley-Davidson brand because of “the American heritage, the